pgrill/guidelines/training.md

 ## Purpose

-In your first steps in Sophilabs you will be requested to implement a training project ([Ticket System](https://github.com/sophilabs/training)) in the context of our [Apprenticeship Program](./apprenticeship-program/README.md).
+In your first steps in Sophilabs you will be requested to implement a ([Training Project](https://github.com/sophilabs/training)) in the context of our [Apprenticeship Program](./apprenticeship-program/README.md).

 The next guidelines will provide you the best practices that we recommend.

 ## Languages

-We recommend developing the ticket system using [Python](https://www.python.org/)/[Django](https://www.djangoproject.com/) for the backend and [React](https://reactjs.org/) for the front end.
+We recommend developing the training project using [Python](./programming/languages/python/README.md)/[Django](./programming/frameworks-and-libraries/django/README.md) for the backend and [React](./programming/frameworks-and-libraries/react/README.md) for the frontend.

 You should read and apply the following guidelines: